sveltejs/svelte/documentation/docs/98-reference/.generated/server-errors.md

 %stack%
 ```

-This error occurs when using `hydratable` or `setHydratableValue` multiple times with the same key.
-To avoid this, you can combine `hydratable` with `cache`, or check whether the value has already been set with `hasHydratableValue`.
+This error occurs when using `hydratable` or `hydratable.set` multiple times with the same key.
+To avoid this, you can combine `hydratable` with `cache`, or check whether the value has already been set with `hydratable.has`.

 ```svelte
 <script>